dliw/fpCEF3/Readme.md

 If you feel like contributing some more Pascal examples - please do.

-### What are the differences to dcef3?
-- compatibility with Free Pascal / Lazarus
-- reworked unit layout - more modular
-- slightly changed mechanism for loading the library
-- _removed_ VLC and FMX component

 ### Can I help?
 Of course - patches are always welcome :)